-The decision markets recommendations should be displayed and linked to on sites where masternode owners go to vote or get information about proposals .
-Platforms that allow masternode operator to vote on proposals, like Dash Central and dash qt wallet, could give masternode operators the option to automatically vote in accordance with the decision markets recommendation.
+The decision markets recommendations’ should be displayed and linked to sites where masternode owners go to vote or get information about proposals.
+Platforms that allow masternode operators to vote on proposals, like Dash Central and dash qt wallet, could give masternode operators the option to automatically vote in accordance with the decision markets recommendation.

 Masternode operators could verify their control of a masternode and be given some free dash to trade with, or a 1:1 deposit match.
 Dash miners and full node operators could be similarly incentivized if there is a way to verify their hash power and node uptime to prevent bonus abuse.

 The most bullish decision market believers, who realize how clueless masternode owners are about what they vote on, might advocate a Futarchy governance model where the prediction markets recommendations are automatically implemented on the network.

 This should not be attempted.
 First, we need these decision markets running well with a lot of liquidity.
 Once their recommendations prove to be good over time they will be more and more used and relied on by masternode operators voting on proposals.

 A powerful step would be for the dash qt wallet and dash central masternode voting service to give its users the option to automatically vote in accordance with the decision markets recommendation.
 If this was a popular option it would be the deciding factor on proposals being funded or not.
 This would achieve Futarchy without compulsion.

 These decision markets would need real trading by real dash users to be accurate and useful.
 Dash is such as small ecosystem that it would be challenging to attract enough liquidity.